Prince Harry Getting Engaged To Meghan Markle Soon? A Baby On The Way?

 That said, it’s certainly ironic that engagement and baby rumors have been fueled by people from the palace, if the claims made by New Idea’s insiders are any indication.

 Do you think there’s truth to the rumors that Prince Harry and Meghan Markle are getting engaged soon?
-Do you believe a baby is the way?
+Do you believe a baby is on the way?
 Sound off in the comments section below.

 [Featured Images by Nicholas Hunt & Ben A. Pruchnie/Getty Images]